 Telogen effluvium is associated with the telogen phase.
-Normally, 5 to 10 percent of a person’s hair is in the telogen phase at any one time.
+Typically, 5–10% of a person’s hair is in the telogen phase at any one time.

-With telogen effluvium, the anagen phase slows down, meaning that fewer hairs enter the next two stages.
-With this condition, around 30 percent of hair follicles move into the telogen phase, which means that hair shedding occurs.
+With telogen effluvium, the anagen phase slows down, meaning fewer hairs enter the next two stages.
+With this condition, around 30% of hair follicles move into the telogen phase, meaning hair shedding occurs.

 The main symptom of telogen effluvium is an increase in the amount of hair a person sheds.

-Someone may notice that more hair than usual is falling out when they wash or brush their hair.
+Someone may notice more hair than usual falling out when washing or brushing it.
 They may also find more hair in the drain or on their pillow.

-Disturbances to the hair cycle can be caused by a number of triggers, including:
+Disturbances to the hair cycle can be due to several triggers, including:

-- Pregnancy and childbirth.
-During pregnancy, more hair is in the growth phase for longer.
-Hormonal changes that occur 3 to 6 months after birth can cause hair to shed.
-This is called post-partum telogen effluvium.
+- Pregnancy and childbirth: During pregnancy, more hair is in the growth phase for longer.
+Hormonal changes that occur 3–4 months after birth can cause hair to shed, known as postpartum telogen effluvium.

-- Menopause.
-Hormonal changes that occur during the menopause may also cause telogen effluvium.
+- Menopause: Hormonal changes that occur during menopause may also cause telogen effluvium.

-- Surgery.
-Depending on the type of procedure, length of stay in hospital, medications, and overall nutritional status.
+- Surgery: This depends on the type of procedure, length of stay in the hospital, medications, and overall nutritional status.

 Treatment for telogen effluvium depends on what is triggering the hair loss.
-Once the trigger has been established and addressed, the hair cycle should normalize and hair will begin to grow back.
+Once the trigger has been established and addressed, the hair cycle should stabilize, and hair will begin to grow back.

 Treatment options include: